A MORE EFFICIENT MAGNETIC LOOP ANTENNA

 The antenna pictured above is an evolution of the original antenna built with improved efficiency in mind.
 Tests indicate that this antenna is at the limit for significant improvement in efficiency by adding additional parallel conductors.

 The initial design from about 2008 was posted on the internet to encourage others to experiment and to challenge current notions about how a magnetic loop antenna actually works.
+The web page has details of the construction which are omitted here.

 The initial design incorporated two, sometimes three parallel conductors with good results.
 It was later modified into the present form to allow it to be converted to single , dual, or four parallel conductors for the purpose of experimentation. it also features a more adjustable and configurable coupling arrangement, and can be configured to use an external gamma match or a small, adjustable coupling loop inside the main loop perimeter.